alphagov/govuk-design-system/README.md

 - run the tests
 - lint the Sass stylesheets in `source/stylesheets`
-- run the `middleman build` command to ensure that the site can be generated
+- run the `npm run build` command to ensure that the site can be generated

 If any of these fail, this will be reported in the GitHub status checks interface.